Advanced Configuration of booster-http

 Customizing your booster-http instance

-Before proceeding any further, we suggest you read about the basics of HTTP retrieval with booster-http.
+Before proceeding any further, we suggest you read about the .
 This section is an extension of HTTP retrievals and deals with advanced configuration options.

 booster-http